lauracondon/pands-project2021/README.md

   <img src="/README-images/maximum.PNG" alt="output of group by max" width="600">
 </p>

 - The petals of iris setosa also show the least amount of variance.
-They have a low number of unique values and the standard deviation in petal length and width is low.
+They have a low number of unique values and the standard deviation in petal length and width is low:

 <p align="center">
   <img src="/README-images/unique-values.PNG" alt="output of group by nunqiue" width="600">